 Certainly one of the oddest named men to be elected to public office in Tennessee, Zwingle Whitefield Ewing was viewed as one of that state's distinguished Confederate veterans.
-Following his military service Ewing went on to a noteworthy career in the public forum, being an attorney, college professor, college trustee and two term state senator, serving as senate speaker.
-His tenure as speaker of the Tennessee Senate also saw him occupy the office of Lieutenant Governor of Tennessee, as the post of speaker is the first in line of succession to the Tennessee Governorship.
+Following his military service, Ewing went on to a noteworthy career in the public forum, being an attorney, college professor, college trustee and two-term state senator, serving as senate speaker.
+His tenure as speaker of the Tennessee Senate also saw him occupy the office of Lieutenant Governor of Tennessee, as the post of speaker is the first in the line of succession to the Tennessee Governorship.

 Goodspeed's Biographical Appendix of Giles County, Tennessee notes that "Z.W."
 Ewing's early life centered upon farm work during the summer months and school during the winter.
 In 1859 he entered into study at the Lewisburg Male Academy and in the following year enrolled at the Maryville College in Maryville, Tennessee, studying here until the dawn of the Civil War.
 Ewing would enlist in Co.
 H. of the 17th Tennessee Infantry in 1861 and rose through the ranks during his service, eventually being promoted to second lieutenant.
 Ewing would see action during the Siege of Petersburg and was taken prisoner at South Petersburg in 1864, being taken to Fort Delaware following his capture.